Distortion Resilience for Goal-Oriented Semantic Communication: Introduction

-Although numerous researches has been made in terms of resource optimization, current goal-oriented SemCom approaches face two primary challenges: \begin{itemize} \item \textbf{Inconsistent semantic features}: The first challenge pertains to the effectiveness of existing semantic optimization methods, which heavily rely on various semantic features (e.g., semantic accuracy \cite{2022-Sem-QOERA, 2022-Sem-BPRA-TaskOriented}, semantic completeness \cite{2022-SEM-AdaptableSemanticCompression}, and semantic similarity \cite{2022-Sem-TextTransmission-RedudancyRemoval, 2022-Sem-RA-TextSem}).
-Unfortunately, these semantic features exhibit inconsistency across different tasks.
-This lack of uniformity necessitates the adaptation of optimization approaches to meet the unique requirements of each task.
-Consequently, the existing SemCom optimization techniques suffer from a notable limitation - their applicability within a complex semantic network comprising multiple AI tasks. \item \textbf{Straggling dillema}: The second challenge stems from the inherent dilemma posed by semantic features.
-Specifically, the goal of semantic optimization is to enhance the efficiency of distributed AI learning tasks via wireless channels.
-However, the utilization of semantic features necessitates the availability of feedback obtained from completed AI training tasks.
-Consequently, current semantic optimization techniques face a significant drawback ,i.e., their infeasibility.
-This is because AI training tasks for the SemCom network optimization must be completed before device performance can be labeled, resulting in a considerable straggling problem. \end{itemize} To address the two aforementioned challenges, we aim to design a novel semantic feature called ``\textbf{semantic distortion}".
-To gain a deeper insight into our work, we consider the following example of semantic distortion: \begin{example}[Distorted Data Impact on AI Performance] Consider an image being transmitted through a communication channel and undergoing various distortion rates, as depicted in Figure~\ref{fig:garnacho}.
-The AI model at the receiver possesses the capability to extract information from the image in order to identify the human identity depicted in the image.
-As shown in the figures, when the noise affecting the original image is minimal (Figure~\ref{fig:gauss1}), it's easy to recognize that the image portrays Garnacho, specifically a player from Manchester United.
-However, as the noise levels increase, the task of identifying the human subject becomes progressively challenging (as depicted in Figures~\ref{fig:gauss2} and \ref{fig:gauss3}). \end{example}
+\begin{challenge}[Straggling dilemma] The challenge stems from the inherent dilemma posed by semantic metrics.
+Specifically, the purpose of optimization in goal-oriented SemCom system is to enhance the efficiency of distributed AI learning tasks via wireless channels \cite{2024-Sem-AdaptiveFeedBack, 2024-Sem-QKD}.
+However, the utilization of semantic metrics necessitates the availability of feedback obtained from completed AI training tasks \cite{2022-Sem-AttentionRL, 2023-Sem-ORA-SAECS, 2023-Sem-SCRA-D2DVN}.
+Consequently, current optimization techniques for SemCom face a significant drawback, i.e., their infeasibility.
+This is because AI training tasks for the SemCom network optimization must be completed before device performance can be labelled, resulting in a considerable straggling problem. \end{challenge} To address the two aforementioned challenges, we design a novel semantic metric called \emph{semantic distortion}.
+To be more specific, semantic distortion refers to the interference introduced by diverse factors through a comprehensive SemCom system, characterized by a MSE between original and reconstructed data at the transmitter and receiver, respectively.
+To gain a deeper insight into our work, we consider the following example of semantic distortion. \begin{example}[Distorted Data Impact on AI Performance] Consider an image being transmitted through a communication channel and undergoing various distortions, as depicted in Figure~\ref{fig:garnacho}.
+The AI model at the receiver possesses the capability to extract information from the image to identify the human identity depicted in the image.
+As shown in the figures, when the noise affecting the original image is minimal (Figure~\ref{fig:gauss1}), it is easy to recognize that the image portrays Garnacho, specifically a player from Manchester United.
+However, as the noise levels increase, the task of identifying the human subject becomes progressively challenging (as in Figures~\ref{fig:gauss2} and \ref{fig:gauss3}). \end{example}